SebeMsomi/CricketFrontend/README.md

 # CricketFrontend
-Simple app that add players to the database
+Simple app that add players to the database and displays them